siddharthramanan/Sparse-PCA-MLSE/README.md

 # Sparse-PCA-MLSE

-For my postdoc project using the MLSE data, I used connectomics to find patterns of white matter connectivity degeneration in each patient group.
+In this project, I use an in-house dataset containing measures of language performance and white matter brain connectivity changes in three patinet groups.
+As the data is high-dimensional, I use connectomics to find patterns of white matter connectivity degeneration in each patient group.
 Given the number of connections, I used sparse PCA from the PMA package in R to find meaningful patterns of change in these groups.<br />
-This is an example of my workflow:
+This is an example picture of my workflow:
 ![MLSE_WM_Workflow](https://user-images.githubusercontent.com/88196987/232834166-b5b1d69a-2488-41ed-b4ab-ac28436a61b3.jpg)

-Sparse PCA requires hyper parameter (sparsity parameter) tuning.
-I found this resource from the Tibshirani group (the one that initially proposed sparse PCA) in a package called PMA.
-It is described in more detail here: https://academic.oup.com/biostatistics/article/10/3/515/293026.
-PMA package has a sparse PCA and a cross-validation algorithm that helps with tuning parameter selection.
+Sparse PCA requires hyper parameter tuning.
+I use the PMA package in R from the the Tibshirani group which is described in more detail here: https://academic.oup.com/biostatistics/article/10/3/515/293026.
+PMA package has a sparse PCA and an accompanying cross-validation algorithm for parameter tuning.
 The package also allows to do orthogonal PCA if needed.
-As part of the PMA package, the SPC algorithm runs a sparse PCA with penalty applied to columns (not rows)

-The excerpt of the code for sparse PCA is here:
+An excerpt of my sparse PCA code pipeline is here:
-Main steps involve: (i) choose number of components = 36 as we derived from component selection (code not shown here); (ii) for sparsity parameter tuning, run SPC.CV; (iii) store the sumabsv sparsity parameter as a variable; (iv) plug it into the SPC; (v) save the u output as rotated SCORES, the v output as rotated LOADINGS, and the prop.var.explained as VAR EXPL
+The main steps involves: (i) choose 36 components (this number was derived from an independent component selection algorithm not shown here); (ii) running SPC.cv command for sparsity parameter tuning; (iii) storing the sumabsv sparsity parameter as a variable; (iv) plug it into the sparse PCA; (v) save the u output as rotated SCORES, the v output as rotated LOADINGS, and the prop.var.explained as VAR EXPL

 load the library<br />
 `library(PMA)`

-First, I select a sparsity parameter.
-This is represented by the sum of absolute values (sumabsv).
-The default is the sqrt(ncol(x)), in this case, square root of ncol of our df, which is 81.
-If I choose this value, then the solution is the least sparse one.
+Selecting the sparsity parameter: In SPC.cv, this is represented by the sum of absolute values (sumabsv).
+The default is the sqrt(ncol(x)) which leads to the least sparse solution.
 The lower the sumabsv value, the more sparse the solution is.
 To find the best sumabsv, I tell the cross-validation algorithm to consider everything between 1 and the sqrt(ncol(matrix)) value.
-The idea is that the K has already been selected through our other venetian blind cv method.

 `out.cv.x<-SPC.cv(as.matrix(df), # input the matrix`<br />
-                `sumabsvs=seq(1, sqrt(ncol(df)), # for hyperparameter tuning, set the limits between 1 and sqrt of ncols (which is the highest you can have - see help)`<br />
+                `sumabsvs=seq(1, sqrt(ncol(df)), # for hyperparameter tuning, find the value in a sequence between limits between 1 and sqrt of ncols`<br />
               `niter=100, nfolds=10, orth = T) # 100 iterations, 10 folds, and  components to be orthogonal`<br />

 `out.cv.x$bestsumabsv`<br />

 The suggested sumabsv value is 73.
-This is close enough to the sqrt(ncol(mlse_conn_df_FA_85_resid_forPCA_withSite.resid)), which is 81, so lets plug the `out.cv.x$bestsumabsv` as the tuning parameter in to the SPC solution.<br />
+I plug this as the tuning parameter in to the SPC solution.<br />
 `out.tmp<-SPC(as.matrix(df), sumabsv = out.cv.x$bestsumabsv, K=36, orth = T,niter=100, center = F)`<br />

 `out.tmp$prop.var.explained`<br />
 91% variance explained

-Plot the variance explained.
-Note, that I have done sparse PCA for 5 different indices (FA, SC, AD, RD, ADC) from the connectome, concatenated and reshaped the data into a new df called df_melt (code not shown here)<br />
+Plot the variance explained: Note, that I have done sparse PCA for 5 different indices (FA, SC, AD, RD, ADC) from the connectome, concatenated and reshaped the data into a new df called df_melt (code not shown here)<br />

 `df_sparse_varexp <- ggplot(df_melt, aes(x=as.factor(Component), y=value, group=VarExpIndex)) +` <br />
   `geom_step(aes(colour=VarExpIndex)) +`<br />